 I know what y’all are thinking… but what about the koalas?!
 No worries, mates!
 I’m pretty positive that 101% of humans think “koala” or “kangaroo” when Australia is mentioned.
 Why wouldn’t you?
 They’re adorable!
 Although, the Koala is probably one of the only helpless animals still in existence (barely, poor little babies) in Australia.
 With all of the predators out there on that big island, it’s hard for them to live with no self-defense.
 Even a platypus has poisonous spurs on its feet!

 No matter how much you crave it, most places will not allow you to hold or even pet a koala bear as it is illegal in certain areas, but fear not!
 There are some locations that will allow you to live your lifelong dream of cuddling a koala.
 I heard from a traveling couple that you can hold them on Hamilton Island off the coast of northern Queensland!
-Happy holding!
+Lone Pine Koala Sanctuary in Brisbane, also, let’s you get in some cuddles!
+Happy holding 🐨

 The Koala Park Sanctuary Sydney is where I went.
 They allow you to take pictures with koalas, but that’s it.
 However, you can pet AND feed kangaroos, and see a host of other critters such as penguins, wombats, dingoes, wallabies, emus, and cassowaries (big, dinosaur-like birds that can be incredibly dangerous).